 Once you finish up in Marlinton, head back North on Route 219 toward Snowshoe Mountain Resort - where you'll find world-class lodging, dining and fun waiting after a long day of scenic rides!

 Don't forget to commemorate scenic rides by celebrating Scenic Drive Day at Cranberry Mountain Nature Center, Saturday, June 23 from 12-4 p.m.

 For more information on Pocahontas County, please call the Pocahontas County Convention & Visitor Bureau at 1-800-336-7009 or email info@pocahontascountywvcom

-The Green Bank Observatory SETI Tour celebrated Green Bank's historic Search for Extra Terrestr...
+Our SETI Tour celebrates Green Bank's historic Search for Extra Terrestrial Intelligence.
+The t...

 Escape the grind, escape the heat and come get some mountain air!
 We'll have a fun line-up of g...